angusdev/sql-style-guide/README.md

 # Angus's SQL Style Guide

-## Use UPPERCASE for datbase objects name (table, column scheme, lowercase) and lowercase for reserved
+## Use UPPERCASE for datbase objects name

 Use UPPERCASE for datbase objects name (table, column scheme etc.) and lowercase for reserved words, table alias, variables etc.